How To Build Confidence And Overcome Self-Doubt

 Stop Worrying About Others

-When we doubt ourselves, we start to worry about what others think of us.
-For lack of a better way of saying it, it is really none of our business what someone else thinks of us.
-Let them judge and be miserable on their own!
-Let go of the chains that lock you into living a life that others accept, judge or envy, be who you are, and don’t ask for permission.
+When we have low self-esteem, we start to worry more about what other people think of us.
+That said, it is none of our business what someone else thinks of us.
+Let them judge and be miserable on their own.
+Let go of the chains that lock you into living a life that others accept, judge, or envy.
+Be who you are, and don’t ask for permission.

 Start Setting Goals